 - Build a foundation for authenticity.
 So how do you avoid number one?
 As many as 90 percent of consumers think authenticity is important when deciding whether they like and want to support a brand.
 One-off efforts and platitudes won’t cut it.
 Implement a DE&I initiative at your company and follow through to ensure long-term tangible and trackable results.
 Your brand should live and breathe inclusivity from the leadership down to the employee level.
 Not sure where to start?
 Check out SHRM’s Guide to Developing a Strategic Diversity, Equity and Inclusion Plan.

 - Be a part of the solution.
 Taking number two a step further, don’t just be authentic, actively make a difference — and do it without expecting something in return.
-Being a part of the solution means committing real time and money.
-For example, Adidas celebrates Pride Month each year by releasing themed footwear, apparel and accessories and also supporting Athlete Ally, an LGBTQ advocacy organization.
-But don’t make every marketing campaign component about your product, show the many ways your brand (internally and externally) is working to do good.
+Being a part of the solution means committing real time, money, and resources.
+And don’t make every marketing campaign component about your product, show the many ways your brand (internally and externally) is working to do good.

 - Design for Accessibility.
 Ensure your marketing campaigns incorporate inclusive design so everyone can enjoy your brand.
 This practice means more than just checking the box on website best practices.
 Accessibility extends to strategies like labeling social media content; using certain colors in your materials to accommodate those with colorblindness; or even arranging email content so text is more readable for those with limited vision.
 Some useful resources you can check out to inform your strategies include We Are Colorblind, The A11Y Project and Color Review.